alonsodomin/cron4s/docs/src/main/tut/docs/index.md

 And also `Cron.unsafeParse(expr)`, which will return a _naked_ `CronExpr` or happily blow-up with an exception interrupting the execution.
-This is the most Java-friendly version of all of them and you should try to avoid using it unless you are calling it from Java (well, it also comes handy during a REPL session or to write this tutorial):
+This is the most Java-friendly version of all of them and you should try to avoid using it unless you are aware of the consequences (well, it also comes handy during a REPL session or to write this tutorial):

 ```tut:fail
 Cron.unsafeParse("10-65 * * * * *")